 Don’t assume your overdraft is cheaper borrowing than a credit card, often it isn’t.
 Check the interest rate of both, if the card is cheaper then use that instead – though do try to minimise all borrowing.

-Don’t pay by cheque, it’s then up to the person you’ve paid to decide when to cash it which can leave you off kilter.
+Don’t pay by cheque, becuase it’s up to the person you’ve paid to decide when to cash it which can leave you off kilter.
 Automated direct debits and BACS/Faster Payments are safer.

 Even expensive credit beats bank charges